 - Then you will whisk butter and sugar together.

-- Next add ginger powder, nutmeg, salt, lemon zest, lemon juice to the bowl.
+- Next let’s mix ginger powder, nutmeg, salt, lemon zest, lemon juice in the bowl.
 Mix well.

 - You will now add Rajgira flour (Amaranth flour).

-- Once the flour is mixed in, you will add chopped nuts and knead soft cookie dough.
+Once the flour is mixed in, you will add chopped nuts and knead soft cookie dough.
 Divide the dough in two parts and make cylinder shape roll using Saran Wrap.
-You can see what it looks like in the pictures further down in the post.

 - You will refrigerate this dough for at least 3 hours.